Septic 2 Sewer banner

 Construction Status

-This project is currently under construction.
-The original substantial completion date was May 2024; the new substantial completion date is approximately November 2024.
+The contractor is currently addressing cleanup and restoration within the right-of-way and at individual homes.
+The original substantial completion date was May 2024; the new substantial completion date is late spring 2025.

 Project Information

-This project includes constructing one pump station, installing 8,800 feet of gravity main and 2,500 feet of force main, and connecting properties.
+This project includes constructing one pump station, installing 8,800 feet of gravity main and 2,500 feet of force main, and connecting properties to sewer.
 After the properties are connected, their septic tanks will be abandoned in place.

 Damages